 At last, Henson had proved himself as an explorer-and as a man.

 You can find all of these books and more in our BOOKSHOP.
 Use our Bookshop lists as a guide for which books to request from your local library.
 All of these books can be found in our Bookshop.
 We earn a small fee for any purchases made through our shop at no additional cost to you.

 Have you signed up for our Black History Reading Challenge?
-It's available all year long, but for Black History Month 2021 we'll be doing giveaways the entire month!
+It's available all year, so download it and enjoy it anytime you like.

 Looking for more great books?

 Join our community of almost 20,000 BOOK LOVERS on Instagram.